faizanzafar40/faizanzafar40.github.io/_posts/2020-01-01-driving-app.md

 tags: [project]
 ---

-I worked on an application which detects traffic signals and lane markings on video capture using OpenCV.
+I built an application which detects traffic signals and lane markings on video capture using OpenCV.

 <a href="https://github.com/faizanzafar40/Driving-Assistance-App">Code</a>